silverbulletmd/silverbullet/website/LLM Use.md

 # The moral reason
 I have been open sourcing code for over 25 years.
 My goals for doing so include helping people solve similar problems that I have, enjoy and benefit from the software I build, to allow them to adapt, improve, change and learn from it, and to build community.
 I have always distributed code under the most liberal of licenses (usually MIT), and have been lucky enough that those licenses were not exploited.
 Until recently, when LLMs came around.

 Specifically _not_ on my list of goals was allowing companies to take my code (or content in general) as input to a _ridiculously_ resource-intensive (money, energy, cheap labor) algorithm, and have the result be sold back to me in the form of tokens.
 Yet, here we are.
-And while there may be reasons why this is legal, I’m not too happy about it.
+And while some may have the sentiment that this is fine, and perhaps even legal, I’m not too happy about it.

 There are various areas in my life where I have to make more pragmatic choices, but in my open source work I feel I can afford to take a stand.